philschmid/efsync/README.md

 # ⚙️ <a name="sdk"></a> Configurations

-There are 4 different ways to use efysnc in your project.
+There are 4 different ways to use efsync in your project.
 You can create a `yaml` configuration and use the SDK, you can create a python `dict` and use the SDK, you can create a `yaml` configuration and use the CLI, or you can use the CLI with parameters.
 Below you can find examples for each of these.
 I also included afterwards configuration examples for the different use cases.

 _Note: If you sync file with scp from local directory (e.g. model/bert) to efs (my_efs_model) efsync will sync the model to (my_efs_model/bert) that happens becaus wie `scp` recursivly_